Cheapest car insurance in Pennsylvania for a bad driving record

 How much is high-risk car insurance in Pennsylvania?

-A bad driving record or low credit score can significantly increase rates.
-While high-risk car insurance averages $3,036 in Pennsylvania, you can find rates as low as $1,462 from Travelers.
+A problematic driving record or poor credit score may mean higher insurance rates, but affordable options exist.
+In Pennsylvania, high-risk car insurance costs $3,036 per year.
+However, you can get rates as low as $1,462 annually from Travelers.

 Select your state and risk factor below to see the insurance company and its